Rohith1905/impetus24/README.md

 | **User Experience** | Focused on providing a user-friendly interface for easy navigation and efficient task management. |

 #### Conclusion
-- Our backend solution for Varun's Academic Assistant effectively addresses the challenges he faces in managing his academic life.
+- Our solution for Varun's Academic Assistant effectively addresses the challenges he faces in managing his academic life.
 - With comprehensive features, secure authentication, and scalability, it ensures Varun can excel in his studies while maintaining a healthy work-life balance.